-Snapshot: Overview of the topography of the Basin and Range region of the southwestern United States.
+Snapshot: Overview of the topography of the Basin and Range region of the western United States.

-Credits: Most of the text of this page is derived from "Topography of the Southwestern US" by Bryan L. Isacks, Richard A. Kissel, and Warren D. Allmon, chapter 4 in The Teacher-Friendly Guide to the Earth Science of the Southwestern US, edited by Andrielle N. Swaby, Mark D. Lucas, and Robert M. Ross (published in 2016 by the Paleontological Research Institution).
+Credits: Most of the text of this page is derived from "Topography of the Western US" by Judith T. Parrish, Alexandra Moore, Louis A. Derry, and Gary Lewis, chapter 4 in The Teacher-Friendly Guide to the Earth Science of the Western US, edited by Mark D. Lucas, Robert M. Ross, and Andrielle N. Swaby (published in 2014 by the Paleontological Research Institution).
 The book was adapted for the web by Elizabeth J. Hermsen and Jonathan R. Hendricks in 2021–2022.
 Changes include formatting and revisions to the text and images.
 Credits for individual images are given in figure captions.

 A horst and graben landscape occurs when the crust stretches, creating blocks of lithosphere that are uplifted at angled fault lines.
 Image by Wade Greenberg-Brand, modified for the [email protected] project.